-The Phase I ESA must include the following non-scope considerations as described in the ASTM Standard: Asbestos-containing building materials; Radon; Lead-based paint; Lead-in-drinking water; Wetlands; and Mold.
+- The Phase I ESA must include the following non-scope considerations as described in the ASTM Standard: Asbestos-containing building materials; Radon; Lead-based paint; Lead-in-drinking water; Wetlands; and Mold. - A Phase II ESA must be submitted if indicated in the Phase I.